 Parameter Description Number of banks Number of memory banks for each of the global memory types included in your board system.
 Separate read/write ports Enable this parameter so that each bank has one port for read operation and one for write operation.
 Add pipeline stage to output Enable this parameter to allow for potential timing improvements.
 Data Width Width of the data bus to the memory in bits.
 Address Width (total addressable) Total number of address bits necessary to address all global memory.
-Burst size (maximum) The maxburst value defined in the interface attribute of the global_mem element in the board_spec.xml file.
+Burst size (maximum) Set to a value equal to interleaved_bytes/(width/8), where interleaved_bytes and width are defined in the interface attribute of the global_mem element in the board_spec.xml file.
 Maximum Pending Reads Maximum number of pending read transfers the component can process without asserting a waitrequest signal.
-Caution: A high Maximum Pending Reads value causes Platform Designer to insert a deep response FIFO buffer, between the component's master and slave, that consumes a lot of device resources.
+Intel recommended value is 64 if BSP has two global memory banks or fewer and 128 if BSP has four or more global memory banks.
+Caution: A high Maximum Pending Reads value causes Platform Designer to insert a deep response FIFO buffer, between the component's host and agent, that consumes a lot of device resources.
 It also increases the achievable bandwidth between host and memory interfaces.
 Split read/write bursts on burst word boundary Enable splitting of read and write bursts on burst word boundary.
-Enable this parameter if the Number of banks parameter value is greater than 1, and the burst reads and writes that the host controller sends to the slave port crosses burst word boundary.
+Enable this parameter if the Number of banks parameter value is greater than 1, and the burst reads and writes that the host controller sends to the agent port crosses burst word boundary.